This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Do you need a mobile grow light garden?

 Grow light units, particularly those with two or more tiers, often come with castors or wheels.
 I’ve found this to be a handy feature as I do sometimes move my 4-tier light stand to a different spot.
-Plus, stands with castors or wheels are less likely to scratch your floor.
+And stands with castors or wheels are less likely to scratch your floor.

 Grow lights for indoor plants

-Oslo 1-Tier LED Grow Light Garden
+Dynamo LED Grow Light

-Oslo 2-Tier LED Grow Light Garden
+Ferry-Morse LED Grow Light

-Oslo 4-Tier LED Grow Light Garden
+Burpee LED Two-Tier Cart Grow Light

 For further reading about indoor gardening, be sure to check out these articles: